 - ABS sensor – On Mercedes-Benz vehicles, there is one ABS wheel speed sensor at each wheel.
 Any of them can fail and disable cruise control.
-In addition to cruise control, ABS, ESP, and stability control will also get disabled.
+In addition to cruise control, ABS, ESP, and stability control will also be disabled.

 - Defective steering angle sensor – It’s mounted behind the steering wheel.
-It can lead to ABS light coming on and cruise control turning off.
+It can lead to the ABS light coming on and the cruise control turning off.
 Try staring at the engine and turning the steering wheel full left to right a couple of times while in Park.
-This procedure can calibrate the steering angle sensor and could fix your cruise control.
+This procedure can calibrate the steering angle sensor and fix your cruise control.

 - Faulty Sensors – Radar sensors behind the front bumper can get damaged or go bad on models with Distronic.